RyanJWolfe/docs/guides/improving_efficiency.md

 Efficiency in computer programming is not just about writing code faster; it's about optimizing your entire workflow to save time and reduce errors.
 By improving your typing speed, mastering the command line, learning keyboard shortcuts, and utilizing IDE features, you can become a more productive and effective programmer.

 Remember, efficiency is a journey, not a destination.
 Continuously seek ways to streamline your workflow and incorporate new tools and techniques to boost your productivity.

 Something something Rome wasn't built in a day...

+Happy coding!